n-raymond/OSM-PathFinder/README.md

 The first time OSM-PathFinder will handle an OSM file, it will extracts his data in order to use it.
 Also, the first time you will use the `--graphical` option, it will draw the map from the data it has extracted.
-This first treatments can be quiet long due to the very large size of Open Street Map files, but they are only necessary once.
+This first treatments can be quite long due to the very large size of OpenStreetMap files, but they are only necessary once.
 The next times OSM-PathFinder will handle the same file, the processing must be very faster.